 From 1776 to Trump – White Mobs, Racist Heroes & Hidden History

 Neo-Nazis and white nationalists gathered in Charlottesville to protest the removal of Confederate monuments, undeniably blatant symbols of white supremacy.
-Unknown to most protesting on either side of the issue is the fact that most monuments were constructed long after the civil war.
-In fact, most were constructed during significant points in history when their erection was clearly sending a strong political message.
-The vast majority of Confederate monuments were constructed during the Jim Crow and Civil Rights movements.
+But unknown to most of these protesters is the fact that most monuments were constructed long after the Civil War.
+In fact, the many of these statues were constructed during the height of the Civil Rights movement and the Jim Crow era — a significant point in history when their construction was clearly meant to send a strong political message.

 Why is the country littered with these symbols of white supremacy and how did we end up with an unashamed neo-Nazi sympathizer in the White House?
-Abby Martin breaks down the history of the creation of the United States, including the myths and misrepresentations, with Dr. Gerald Horne, Chair of History and African American Studies at the University of Houston.
+Abby Martin breaks down the myths and misrepresentations surrounding the creation of the United States, with Dr. Gerald Horne, Chair of History and African American Studies at the University of Houston.
 Dr. Horne is the author of more than 20 books on slavery and the Black liberation movement.

 WATCH // YouTube.com/EmpireFiles